Epoxy vs. Polyaspartic: Why Your Garage Floor Deserves Better Than Epoxy

 The Big Problem: Peeling and Flaking

 The single biggest failure of epoxy is that it does not create a mechanical bond.
 In simple terms, it just sits on top of the concrete like a hard shell.
-Your home's concrete is constantly expanding and contracting in response to changes in temperature.
+Your home's concrete is constantly expanding and contracting in response to temperature changes.
 Epoxy is brittle and rigid.
 It doesn't move with your concrete.

 This is especially true with hot tires.
 When you pull your car into the garage after driving, your tires are hot.
 This heat softens the epoxy, and as the tires cool, they contract, literally pulling the epoxy coating right off the floor.
 This is known as "hot-tire pickup," and it's the primary reason epoxy floors fail.